InsightFlow8/insightflow/Readme.md

 - **Scripts:** `streaming_data_publisher.py`, `streaming_data_transformer.py`

 ### 5. vpc
-- Creates a secure VPC with public and private subnets, NAT gateway, and security groups for all necessary pipeline components (EC2 bastion machine, data_sync_raw Lambda function).
+- Creates a secure VPC with public and private subnets, NAT gateway, and security groups for all necessary pipeline components (EC2 bastion machine).
 - Endpoints are created for the internal connection between AWS services.

 ### 6. ec2
 - Deploys a bastion host in the public subnet for secure SSH access and debugging.
-- EC2 instance creates the tables needed for data sync by `bastion-init.sh` & `create_tables.sql` when starting up.

-### 7. glue_crawler_raw - currently disabled
-- Configures AWS Glue Crawler to scan S3 raw data and update Glue Data Catalog tables for downstream ETL & analytics.
-- For the first time of crawling, SET `recrawl_behavior = "CRAWL_EVERYTHING"`；for the later crawling, SET `recrawl_behavior = "CRAWL_NEW_FOLDERS_ONLY"` for cost-efficiency (`terraform.tfvars` & `deploy_batch_ingestion.yml`).
-- A placeholder.txt is created in the pipeline deployment to aviod data source errors in the glue_crawler_raw deployment.
-These .txt files would NOT be included in glue crawling.
-- **Scheduler:** Glue crawler has its own scheduler.
-Currently it is set as `"cron(0 15 30 * ? *)"` , which means UTC time 15:00  on every 30th day of the month (i.e. Sydney time 1:00 （winter time）of every 31th of the month).
-The rule can be adjusted per needs.

-### 8. data_sync_raw - currently disabled
-- Synchronizes data between S3 raw zone and PostgreSQL RDS using Lambda:
-- **Functionality:**
-   1) Full sync: use the default `start_ts` and `end_ts`
-   2) Incremental sync, change the `start_ts` and `end_ts` to realize the sync of data in a specific time period
-- **Tech:** Python, boto3, psycopg2, VPC networking
-- **Limitation:** Due to the Lamdba capacity (max runtime: 15 minutes) and the data transformation rate of RDS Postgresql, the large tables `order_products_prior` CANNOT be sync by the current Lambda function.
-Alternative methods would be needed to solve this problem (e.g. DMS service)
-- **Scheduler:** EventBridge `lambda-s3-to-rds-schedule` has been set as the scheduler to trigger the data_sync_raw Lambda function regularly.
-Currently it is set as `"cron(0 16 30 * ? *)"` , which means UTC time 16:00  on every 30th day of the month (i.e. Sydney time 2:00 （winter time）of every 31th of the month).
-The rule can be adjusted per needs.
+- EC2 instance is used for pipeline management and debugging purposes.

-### 9. ETL Modules
+### 7. ETL Modules
 - **data_clean**: Glue ETL job for data cleaning and preprocessing
 - **data_transformation**: Glue ETL job for data transformation and feature engineering.
 For the product and user-product interactive features, two datasets are provided: 1) only the "PRIOR" datase, and 2) the "PRIOR" + "TRAIN" dataset
 - **glue_crawler_transformation**: Crawlers for transformed data cataloging
 - **glue_tables_etl**: Glue tables for ETL results

-### 10. Machine Learning Pipeline (ML)
+### 8. Machine Learning Pipeline (ML)
 **End-to-End ML Pipeline: MICE → ALS → RFM Segmentation**

 The ML module provides a comprehensive machine learning pipeline for recommendation systems and customer segmentation: